-Students will also utilize CAMS Student Portal during their time as a student to register for classes, review student documentation, manage their student financial account, and review unofficial transcripts.
+Students will also utilize their CAMS Student Portal to register for classes, review student documentation, manage their student financial account, and review unofficial transcripts.

 Students will receive assistance with CAMS during their initial registration meeting.
 If a student encounters technical problems with CAMS or is unable to log into their Student Portal, please contact the Help Desk at helpdesk@richmont.edu.